learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 ```

-In this migration, we create three tables with columns.
+In these migrations, we create three tables with columns.
 You'll notice the last table is our join table.
 The `user_items` table has two columns `user_id` and `item_id`.

 ### Models